-To link an existing object file into your Mercury code, use the command line option ‘--link-object’.
+To link an existing object file or archive of object files into your Mercury code, use the command line option ‘--link-object’.
 For example, the following will link the object file ‘my_function.o’ from the current directory when compiling the program ‘prog’:

 mmc --link-object my_functions.o prog